Skip to content

 Data Tracker

-It also provides flexibility to define custom event handlers for the widget if there is bespoke functionality required for a given node, for example in a ui-chart node, we have a collection of custom logic that handles the merging of data points and the rendering of the chart when a message is received.
+It also provides flexibility to define custom event handlers for a given widget, for example in a ui-chart node, we have a logic that handles the merging of data points and the rendering of the chart when a message is received.

 • widgetId - the unique ID of the widget